culanomeara/adventureswithwood/README.md

 #### Sign Out

 A user can navigate to the log out page via the site navigation bars if they are logged in.
 They are prompted on this page to confirm if wish to log out.
 Upon confirmation the user is logged out and redirected to the homepage.
-The styling and background image is consistent with the other authorisation pages for consistency.

 ![Sign Out](readme/assets/images/log-out.png)